 - Medications prescribed to relieve cravings.

 Recovery Connection could be your gateway to finding a quality dual diagnosis treatment.
-Our certified rehab centers have the tools and the knowledge to diagnose all mental disorders and treat them concurrently with a drug or alcohol addiction.
+Owned and operated by Lakeview Health, we have the resources and the knowledge to diagnose all mental disorders and treat them concurrently with a drug or alcohol addiction.
 The cycle of addiction can be broken.
-Call us today at 866-812-8231.